loopbackio/loopback.io/pages/en/lb3/Defining-middleware.md

 });
 ```

-{% include important.html content="

-The above middleware is triggered by all routes that begin with \"/greet\", so \"/greet/you\", \"greet/me/and/you\" will all trigger it..
+{% include important.html content="The above middleware is triggered by all routes that begin with \"/greet\", so \"/greet/you\", \"greet/me/and/you\" will all trigger it..
 " %}

 To register middleware for _all_ endpoints: